Fire and rescue services

 Don't hail taxis on the street.
 Use taxis with meters that display clear rates.

-Taxi drivers may overcharge, particularly at Sofia Airport and the Central Train Station.
+Taxi drivers may overcharge, particularly at airports and train stations.

 You can find companies offering metered taxi services inside Sofia Airport.